Rings of invariants for three dimensional modular representations: Introduction

 The layout of the paper is as follows.

 In Section~2 we recall the basic results about SAGBI basis.
-In order to make the paper self contained we recall some results from [CSW], and a result about the Pl\"ucker relations for the minors from [LR].
+In order to make the paper self contained we recall some results from [CSW], and a result about the Pl\"ucker relations for the minors from [LR] (also see [BH]).

 We also describe the `seed' generators $f_1$ and $f_2$ which are a normalization of the `seed' generators constructed in [CSW].